emperorofmars/stf-unity/readme.md

 Once such a format exists, I hope a sort of 'Character Editor' application can be created.
 End-users would be able to adapt their avatars as easily as in a video-game character creation screen and easily use them in applications like VRChat and VSeeFace.
 Currently, there is not even a 3d asset interchange format that satisfies basic needs, so this lies in the far future.

 # Current Status
+* This codebase, as well as the format itself, are the result of a lot of experimentation and could use a bit of cleanup.
-* Most functionality which can be expected of a 3d model format is implemented, not to full production readyness, but enough to show how the format is supposed to work.
+* The functionality which can be expected of a 3d model format is implemented, not to full production readiness, but enough to show how the format is supposed to work.
 * The UI/UX of STF tooling is at a bare minimum level.
 * The codebase is tested only in a 'good weather flight' manner.